rdnt/rdnt/README.md

 My name is Tasos, and I am a working student and software engineer based in Thessaloniki, Greece.
 I love designing and programming, tinkering with both software and hardware, as well as gaming from time to time.
-I mostly use GitHub while iterating on my side-projects c:
+I mostly use GitHub while iterating on side-projects c:

 Feel free to check out what I've been recently working on!
 - [**rdnt/m8**](https://github.com/rdnt/m8) - Pixelated retro watch face for WearOS